Menu

 Exercise prevents disease, improves stamina, and strengthens and improves your muscles.
 It also allows you to enhance your flexibility and controls your weight, not to mention, it improves and helps you to maintain a good quality of life.

 If excessive exercise includes the use of things like tight helmets/headgear or constant friction on the scalp – than perhaps there could be a correlation.
 Additionally, when using the term excessive – if hormones and nutritional deficits occur as a result of excessive stress on the body from training – there is a possibility it could impact hair loss.
+Vitamin deficiency and underlying medical conditions can also play a significant role in hair loss, so it is important to consider these factors when evaluating the cause.
 However, the use of anabolic steroids or other stimulants and chemicals used to enhance performance definitely have the possibility of creating negative side effects which might include hair loss or even unwanted hair growth in areas.
 But the exercise itself is unlikely to damage your hair follicles on its own.

 The short answer to that question is yes.